Header preview of the Saya app, showing mobile final screens

 Mental health is as important as physical health because they are deeply interconnected.
 Over time, poor mental health can contribute to or exacerbate physical conditions like heart disease, stroke, and other health issues.
-However, it can be difficult to prioritize and support our well-being for a variety of reasons.
-With work, family, friends, school, and other life priorities.
+Yet despite this, many people struggle to prioritize their well-being while balancing work, family, school, and other responsibilities.

 I conducted 5 interviews with potential users who care about their mental health, along with conducting an anonymous survey to 13 respondents.
 I wanted to gain a better understanding of the how and why behind what users do, particularly looking into: